 I’ve shared this example with you because it highlights how important it is to choose your words with care.
 If the intent of the content under the heading was to encourage people to try the tool, the original ‘learn more’ heading was a bit misleading.

-Which brings me back to my advice… If you’ve found Google’s algorithm has changed the SEO titles for your content and that’s resulted in fewer people visiting your website, take a look at the affected pages and make sure that every piece of copy on the page conveys your intended message.
+Which brings me back to my advice… If you’ve found Google’s algorithm changes the SEO titles for your content and that results in fewer people visiting your website, take a look at the affected pages and make sure that every piece of copy on the page conveys your intended message.
 In particular, make sure the headings accurately describe the content under them, encourage action where relevant, and aren’t trying to trick your readers into consuming your content.

 Then look at your title tag and make sure it follows the best practices I’ve outlined above.